jnz/q3vm/README.md

 **Windows**:

-The LCC compiler (lcc.exe) is saved in the ./bin/win32 directory.
+The LCC compiler (lcc.exe) is included in the ./bin/win32 directory.
 You need make (mingw32-make) from the MinGW64 installation in your path.
-The compiler in the repository as .exe file.

     cd example
     mingw32-make